black-parrot/black-parrot/README.md

 Although the information in collected in this repo, it's recommended to look at these [Slides](https://fosdem.org/2020/schedule/event/riscv_blackparrot/attachments/slides/3718/export/events/attachments/riscv_blackparrot/slides/3718/Talk_Slides) for a quick overview of BlackParrot.

 ## How to Contribute
 We welcome external contributions!
-Please join our mailing at (Coming soon!) and follow us on [Twitter](https://twitter.com/BlackParrotCore) to discuss, ask questions or just tell us how you're using BlackParrot!
+Please join our mailing list at [Google Groups](https://groups.google.com/forum/#!forum/black-parrot) and follow us on [Twitter](https://twitter.com/BlackParrotCore) to discuss, ask questions or just tell us how you're using BlackParrot!
 For a smooth contribution experience, take a look at our [Contribution Guide](CONTRIBUTING.md).

 ## Coding Style
 BlackParrot is written in standard SystemVerilog, using a subset of the language known to be both synthesizable and compatible with a wide variety of vendor tools.
 Details of these style choices both functional and aesthetic can be found in our [Style Guide](docs/style_guide.md)